internetstandards/Internet.nl-API-docs/application_form/README.md

 4. members of [Vereniging van Registrars](https://www.verenigingvanregistrars.nl/);
 5. organizations that operate in "sectors of high criticality" according to the [NIS2 directive](https://eur-lex.europa.eu/eli/dir/2022/2555).
 In the Netherlands also known as "category A vital infrastructure" as mentioned by [NCTV](https://www.nctv.nl/onderwerpen/vitale-infrastructuur/overzicht-vitale-processen);
 6. hosters listed in our [Hall of Fame for hosters](https://en.internet.nl/halloffame/hosters/);
-7. for-profit organizations that offer services to (a substantial amount of) non-profit organizations (2) or organizations in sectors of high criticality (5).
+7. for-profit organizations that offer services to (a substantial amount of) non-profit organizations (2) or to organizations in sectors of high criticality (5).

 Only if you meet one of these requirements API and Dashboard access can be provided.
 Fill in the application form and send a copy to [question@internet.nl](mailto:question@internet.nl).